Impression: Teddybär mit Fieberthermometer

-Fit for fever – a research project for families and pediatricians' offices
+Fit For Fever – a research project for families and pediatricians' offices

 We are investigating how parents obtain information and make decisions when their child has a fever—